SStan1/RCM_PP/README.md

 # RCM++

-The aim of this project is to propose a new algorithm to help the RCM algorithm choose a more appropriate starting point.
+The aim of this project is to propose a new algorithm that will help the RCM algorithm to choose a more appropriate starting point thus improving the quality of the RCM algorithm.
 We call the RCM using this new algorithm RCM++ and compare it in detail with the now commonly used GL_RCM and MIND_RCM.
 Related research can be found in https://doi.org/10.48550/arXiv.2409.04171

 ## Table of Contents